If you love premium coffee and specialty coffee drinks, you’re not alone.

 There are espresso machines that brew up more basic beverages like espresso and Americano.

-However, if you love lattes, espresso macchiato, cappuccino, and other frothy drinks, you’ll want to ensure that you purchase a machine that comes with a milk frother.
+However, if you love lattes, espresso macchiato, cappuccino, and other frothy drinks, you’ll want to ensure that you purchase a machine that comes with a milk frothing system or a manual steam wand.
 If you want to get really fancy, you can even choose one with a milk-based menu.